pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Settings

-Besides the parameters required in the class `CoupledSolverGaussSeidel`, the following parameters need to be included in the `settings` dictionary.
+Besides the [parameters required in the class `CoupledSolverGaussSeidel`](#settings), the following parameters need to be included in the `settings` dictionary.
 They are listed in alphabetical order.

 parameter|type|description
 ---:|:---:|---
-`absolute_tolerance_gmres`|double|Absolute tolerance used in the GMRES method.
+`absolute_tolerance_gmres`|float|Absolute tolerance used in the GMRES method.
 `model_f`|dict|Model component corresponding to the first solver wrapper.
 `model_s`|dict|Model component corresponding to the second solver wrapper.
-`omega`|double|Relaxation factor.
+`omega`|float|Relaxation factor.
-`relative_tolerance_gmres`|double|Relative tolerance used in the GMRES method.
+<nobr>`relative_tolerance_gmres`</nobr>|float|Relative tolerance used in the GMRES method.

 ## Test single solver

 The solver `test_single_solver` can be used to test new cases and solver settings.
 The idea behind this component is to only test one of the two solvers, while the other one is replaced by a dummy.
 This test environment inherits from the class `CoupledSolverGaussSeidel`.
 The `type` for this coupled solver is `coupled_solvers.test_single_solver`.

 ### Dummy solver

 To test only one solver, a dummy solver must be used.
 Such a dummy solver is implemented by a test class in the file _`dummy_solver.py`_, which has to be on the same folder level as _`run_simulation.py`_.
 Upon run-time an instance of this class is made.
-The test class requires methods of the form `calculate_<variable>(x,y,z,n)`, with `<variable>` being the variable(s) required by the tested solver, e.g. `displacement`, `pressure` or `traction`.
+The test class requires methods of the form `calculate_<variable>(x,y,z,n)`, with `<variable>` being a variable required by the tested solver, e.g. `displacement`, `pressure` or `traction`.
 How these variables are defined inside these methods, is up to the user.
 However, the methods need to return the right format: a 3-element list or numpy array for vector variables and a 1-element list or numpy array for scalar variables.
-Some examples are given in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md) The test class name is provided in the JSON settings as a string.
+Some examples are given in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md).
+The test class name is provided in the JSON settings as a string.
 If no test class is provided or the value `None` is used, zero input will be used.

 ### Settings

-The JSON file requirements for the class `CoupledSolverTestSingleSolver` are different from the other coupled solvers in the sense that they only require the `type`, which is `coupled_solvers.test_single_solver`, the dictionary `test_settings` and the list `solver_wrappers` containing at least one `solver_wrapper`.
+The JSON file requirements for the class `CoupledSolverTestSingleSolver` are different from the other coupled solvers in the sense that they only require the `type`, which is `coupled_solvers.test_single_solver`, the dictionary `test_settings` and the list `solver_wrappers` containing at least one solver wrapper.
 The keys for the `test_settings` dictionary are listed in alphabetical order below.

 parameter|type|description
 ---:|:---:|---
-`delta_t`|double|(optional) Time step size to be used in the test.
+`delta_t`|float|(optional) Time step size to be used in the test.
 Is optional as long as this value is defined in the `settings` dictionary.
 If a different value is defined in both dictionaries, the one defined in `test_settings` is chosen.
-`name`|string|(optional) Name of the case used to store a pickle file with results.
+`name`|string|(optional) Name of the case used to store a [pickle](https://docs.python.org/3/library/pickle.html) file with results.
 The pickle file will have the name _`<name>_<test_solver_working_directory>.pickle`_.
-If not provided, the value from `settings` is used or if `settings` is not present: "results".
+If not provided, the value from `settings` is used or if `settings` is not present: `"results"`.
-`save_results`|bool|(optional) If `true` a [pickle](https://docs.python.org/3.9/library/pickle.html) file is stored containing some main [results](#save-results) as in `gauss_seidel`.
+`save_results`|bool|(optional) If `true` a pickle file is stored containing some main [results](#save-results).
 If not provided, the value from `settings` is used or if `settings` is not present: `false`.
-`solver_index`|int|Has a value 0 or 1 and indicates the solver that one wants to test.
-0 indicates the first `solver_wrapper` that appears in the JSON-file, 1 the second one.
+`solver_index`|int|Has a value `0` or `1` and indicates the solver that one wants to test. `0` indicates the first solver wrapper that appears in the JSON-file, `1` the second one.
-`test_class`|string|(optional) Refers to the class to use in the `dummy_solver.py`.
+`test_class`|string|(optional) Refers to the class to use in the *`dummy_solver.py`*.
 If not provided or `None`, zero input will be used.
-`timestep_start`|int|(optional) Time step to start from.
+<nobr>`timestep_start`</nobr>|int|(optional) Time step to start from.
 If not provided the value defined in the `settings` dictionary is used.
 If the `settings` dictionary is not present, zero is used.

 Other dictionaries, used for the actual calculation can be kept, but will not be used, with the possible exception of the `settings` dictionary.
-The `settings` dictionary is used to look up `delta_t`, `timestep_start`, `save_results` and `name` if not provided in `test_settings`.
+The [`settings` dictionary](#settings) is used to look up `delta_t`, `timestep_start`, `save_results` and `name` if not provided in `test_settings`.
 Note that `test_settings` has priority over the parameters defined in `settings`.
 This means a calculation can be tested, by only adding the `test_settings` dictionary and changing the coupled solver `type` to `coupled_solvers.test_single_solver` and without altering anything else.
 An illustration can be found in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md).

 The working directory of the solver is copied to a new directory with the same name and a suffix `_testX` with `X` an integer starting from 0.
 As such, previous test solver working directories are not overwritten.
 The optional pickle file, which saves some [results](#save-results), uses the name as specified by the JSON settings followed by an underscore and the solver test working directory.
 As such, the pickle file can always be linked to the corresponding test working directory.

 During run time, the norm of $x$ and $y$ are printed.
 A residual does not exist here.
 The arrays $x$ and $y$ do not have a physical meaning, but are the in- and output of the first solver, which is typically the flow solver.
 Then, the vector $y$ will contain pressure and traction components for all points.
 Nonetheless, these values can be useful to verify that the solver wrapper runs.

 The test environment `test_single_solver` tests only the `solver_wrapper` itself, no mapping is included.

 ## Save results
-In each coupled solver, the `save_results` key can be set on `true`, in order to save some results into a [pickle](https://docs.python.org/3.9/library/pickle.html) file.
+In each coupled solver, the `save_results` key can be set on `true`, in order to save some results into a [pickle](https://docs.python.org/3/library/pickle.html) file.
 The key `name` dictates the name of this file as explained above.
 The pickle file is saved after every time step and may be used by the postprocessing files included with the examples.
-It contains a dictionary with the following keys (np-array refers to numpy array):
+It contains a dictionary with the following keys:

 key|value type|description
 ---:|:---:|---